Lumbar Fusion Surgery

 Lower Back Surgery for Pain Relief

 Lumbar fusion surgery can help relieve pain in the lower back and spine.
 However, spinal fusion is a major surgical procedure, so you should discuss all the details with your doctor before considering the surgery.
-There are nonsurgical options and non-invasive procedures that may be worth looking into such a laser spine surgery.
+There are nonsurgical options and non-invasive procedures that may be worth looking into such a laser spine surgery, an epidural injection or radiofrequency ablation.
 If lumbar fusion is a consideration, there is a noticeable reduction in pain after the surgery.
 People looking to get spinal fusion done usually have tried physical therapy and other nonsurgical measures, but still maintain the debilitating back pain.

 How long does spinal fusion surgery take?